Advertising, Journalism and Public

 and Graduate Students:

-No late adds.
+No advance enrollment or late adds.

 Calls or emails requesting add codes are

 MUST get their unique MCOM 180 effort

 HOW THIS WORKS:

 faculty determine most of the units all

 must take for graduation and a media degree,